 In addition, adult animals are often a more practical pet for families with children.
 Bringing together young animals and kids can be problematic, as puppies and kittens sometimes exhibit playful nipping and clawing, which can injure or frighten children.
 Kids can inadvertently be too rough with young animals.
 Adopting a mature pet who interacts well with children can be the best option.

 While adorable kittens or pint-sized pooches have the power to seduce just about any animal-lover, it's important to remember that baby animals quickly become adults.
-Before giving in to the pull of a young animal, adopters need to remember that every animal up for adoption used to be a baby—and that adult animals can be every bit as sweet, cute and playful as their younger counterparts.
+Before giving in to the pull of a young animal, adopters need to remember that every animal up for adoption used to be a baby—and that adult animals can be every bit as sweet, cute, and playful as their younger counterparts.

 Anyone who's ever observed an infant and wondered what he would look like as an adult knows that, without meeting his parents, it would be hard to guess.
 In the same way, it's hard to determine what kind of characteristics a puppy or kitten will have until the animal is an adult.
 In contrast, it's much easier for potential adopters to get a sense of an mature animal's qualities—including size, temperament, and personality—and to make a more informed decision based on their expectations.

 Helping a homeless animal will always be a natural high for adopters.
-But those who choose to adopt an adult pet can take extra comfort in knowing that they're giving a home to an animal who may otherwise be overlooked.
+But those who choose to adopt an grown-up pet can take extra comfort in knowing that they're giving a home to an animal who may otherwise be overlooked.
 As they age, dogs and cats tend to have an increasingly hard time finding an adoptive family.
 For many adopters, giving an older animal a home is an act of compassion.